utsav0/daily-dev-tips/src/pages/posts/css-disco-text.md

 }
 ```

-Now for our main div, it's nothing fancy, some general styling to make it look nice.
+Now for our main div, it's nothing fancy, with some general styling to make it look nice.

 This article uses a checkbox to turn our disco on/off.
 We'll make the checkbox invisible across our whole page for easy usability.